Event Start Time: 9pm

 There have been numerous reported sightings of the 7' tall man on the 3rd floor at this location, and many guests have been fortunate enough to capture "it" on camera, however, this is no man!

-If you're brave enough to wonder the wards during free time you will come across many former patients who just simply want to talk, others will touch you, and many will just appear and then disappear into their rooms.
+If you're brave enough to wander the wards during free time you will come across many former patients who just simply want to talk, others will touch you, and many will just appear and then disappear into their rooms.

 The Haunted stories here are true, so many guests that enter this hospital become so overwhelmed with the upset that was endured by so many former patients that once lived and died here, that many have to leave!